jamesmungall/sonification/Solar Simulation Files/README.md

 camera.cs is the script that moves the camera through the solar system and changes the time scale.

-planet_generator.cs is the script that instantiates the planet prefabs 8 times for 8 planets
+planet_generator.cs is the script that instantiates the planet prefabs 8 times for 8 planets.